What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Simulation Studies

-In Settings 1 and 3, there is neither confounding nor selection bias in the data generating mechanism.
-Setting 1 provides a fair comparison across all the methods considered, as both the group propensity, $\Pr(A \mid X)$, and sample selection probabilities, $\Pr(S \mid A, X)$, were generated independent of any covariates.
-As shown, all of the methods except for the naive g-computation approach perform comparably in this setting with respect to the percent bias of the ACD estimator.
-Specifically, the percent bias among the three proposed estimators ranged from 0.499-0.647\%, as compared to 0.166-0.538\% among the existing methods (excluding the naive g-computation), suggesting that all of the methods considered accurately estimate the average controlled difference.
-This is expected, as the methods which do not account for confounding or selection bias are correctly specified, and the methods that do are unencumbered by the additional weights.
-The proposed approaches also had among the lowest MSEs, ranging from 0.475-0.480, as compared to 0.482-1.103 among the existing approaches.
-Lastly, across 200 independent replications, the proposed methods had coverage rates of 92.0-92.5\%, as compared to 87.5-93.0\% for the existing methods.
-Similarly, in Setting 3, where selection depends on $A$ but neither selection nor $A$ depend on $X$, all methods tend to perform well.
-Here, we see that the percent bias for the proposed methods ranged from 0.217-1.497\%, on par with the other methods (0.138-0.417\%).
-Mean squared errors ranged from 0.219-0.243 for the proposed methods, similar to MSEs of 0.222-0.547 among the existing methods.
-Further, all of the methods had nominal coverage rates of 94.5-99.0\%.
+{\bf Settings 1 and 3: No Bias Expected.} When there is neither confounding nor selection bias in the data generating mechanism, most estimators recover the true ACD with negligible bias and nominal 95\% coverage.
+Specifically, the relative bias among our four proposed estimators ranges from -0.002 to -0.001, as compared to -0.003 to 0.005\% among the existing methods, as expected.
+The proposed approaches also have the lowest MSEs (0.012), as compared to MSEs ranging from 0.012-0.069 for the existing approaches, as well as standard errors that are comparable to the more efficient approaches (ASE: 0.109-0.113).
+Simple linear regression (SLR) has larger standard errors, though the ASE is within 5\% of the MCSE, whereas the ASE of the traditional IPTW estimator is less than 50\% that of its MCSE, suggesting the variance is underestimated.
+Lastly, the proposed methods have coverage rates of 95.6-96.2\%, as compared to 95.6-96.4\% for the existing methods except the IPTW estimator (58.6\%).
+In contrast, the traditional IPTW estimator, though, unbiased on average, is particularly susceptible to underestimating the true variance when ignoring the stratified, clustered sampling design. in Setting 3, where selection depends on $A$, all methods except IPTW perform well.
+The relative biases for the proposed methods are all -0.005\%, equal to the other methods, except IPTW (1.228).
+Mean squared errors are low (0.008) for the proposed methods, similar to MSEs of 0.008 to 0.024 among the existing methods, except IPTW (1.659).
+Further, all the methods had nominal coverage (95.2-96.4\%), except IPTW (0\%).